asgonzalez8530/3505-Spreadsheet/SpaceWars/Resources/README.txt

 Notes for the TAs: Our project was setup in an the proper MVC format.
 We used the proper abstraction so that the different classes could speak to each other and work together to create a fuctional spreadsheet GUI.

 Added Features: Our scoreboard is color coordinated and our GUI has a fun Santa Claus theme.
+We picked a white background to represent the snow.

 How to Run: Start the server.
 Once the server is ready, press start on the client code.
 Enter in a name and press connect.